dimitri-nicolo/calico/v2.6/getting-started/create-user-login.md

 #### Create a user and login using OIDC authentication

+1. Ensure that you have configured the required [kube-apiserver flags](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#configuring-the-api-server) for OIDC authentication.
 1. Consult your OIDC identity provider's documentation to manage users.
 1. Go to the {{site.prodname}} Manager UI.
 The OIDC authorization flow starts automatically.